RealityBending/RealityBending.github.io/content/authors/stephanie-kirk/_index.md

 ---
+title: Stephanie Kirk
 authors:
-- Stephanie Kirk

-alias:
-- Steph
+- stephanie-kirk

 bio: Stephanie is currently a research assistant at the Clinical Brain Lab in NTU.